Legal Header

 Western Canadian Select (WCS)

 The WCS crude oil price forecast is derived from WTI prices at Cushing.
 The WCS benchmark represents a blend of different bitumen types.
-The price is based on several factors, including oil sands supply and inventories, demand from U.S. refineries capable of handling heavy oil, transportation costs and availability from Hardisty, Alberta, to Cushing, Oklahoma, the U.S./Canadian dollar exchange rate, and quality differentials (e.g., sulphur content, density).
+The price is based on several factors, including oil sands supply and inventories, demand from U.S. refineries capable of handling heavy oil, transportation costs and availability from Hardisty, Alberta, to Cushing, Oklahoma, the U.S. and Canadian dollar exchange rate, and quality differentials (e.g., sulphur content, density).

 Natural Gas Prices